Bondholders clash with Colt as U.S. gun maker's bankruptcy begins

 Colt has said it needs to quickly get out of bankruptcy to reassure customers such as the U.S. government that it remains a viable provider of weapons.
 To overhaul its debt quickly, it has proposed selling the company to Sciens, essentially setting the price at zero dollars.
 Colt would exit bankruptcy much as it is today, but without its bond debt.

 “This one is a bit odd,” said Rapisardi, describing the proposed sale.
-He said Colt may end up abandoning the sale and move ahead with a traditional Chapter 11 turnaround.
+He said if the court rejects the company’s plans and it is forced to accept the loan from the bondholders, Colt may end up with a traditional Chapter 11 turnaround rather than a sale.